Nutritional Value of Spinach | Right Shift Nutritional Value of Spinach | Right Shift

 1. Eye Health

-Spinach contains two important antioxidants namely lutein and zeaxanthin which may help protect your eyes against the harmful sun rays.
-They may decrease the risk of other eye-related issues like age-related.
+Spinach contains two important antioxidants, namely lutein and zeaxanthin, which may help protect your eyes against the harmful sun rays.
+Among the many health benefits of spinach, these antioxidants play a key role in reducing the risk of age-related eye issues.

 2. Bone Health

-Did you know that in ancient Persia, spinach leaves were used for joint pain along with many other health concerns?
-Spinach shows strong antioxidant and anti-inflammatory properties which may help relieve joint pain.
+Did you know that in ancient Persia, spinach leaves were used for joint pain, along with many other health concerns?
+One important advantage of eating spinach is its strong antioxidant and anti-inflammatory properties, which may help relieve joint pain.

 3. Heart Health

-Spinach contains nitrates which may lower blood pressure and decrease arterial stiffness.
-It also contains magnesium and potassium which may help reduce the risk of heart conditions and boost overall heart health.
+Spinach contains nitrates, which may lower blood pressure and decrease arterial stiffness.
+The impressive nutritional value of spinach, including magnesium and potassium, may help reduce the risk of heart conditions and boost overall heart health.

 4. Cognitive Function